Skip to content

 Buying a retirement home in Mexico as a Canadian is achievable with the right documentation and financing structure.
 Here's what cross-border lenders and the Mexican legal system require, and how we simplify the process for retirees.

-• Valid Canadian passport with at least 12 months remaining before expiry at the time of purchase.
+• Valid Canadian passport with at least 12 months remaining.

-• Proof of stable retirement income β€” pension statements, CPP/OAS confirmation letters, RRSP/RRIF withdrawal schedules, T4A slips, or investment account statements showing dividend and interest income.
+• Proof of stable retirement income β€” pensions, CPP/OAS, RRSP/RRIF, or investment income.

-• Canadian credit score of 680 or higher, with a clean credit history demonstrating responsible debt management.
+• Canadian credit score of 680 or higher with a clean credit history.

-• Engagement of a Mexican notario publico to handle the legal closing, title search, and deed registration on your behalf.
+• Engagement of a Mexican notario publico to handle the legal closing.

-• Mexican RFC (tax identification number) required if you plan to establish tax residency or generate any rental income from the property.
+• Mexican RFC (tax ID) if you plan to generating income or establish residency.

 How We Help

-• We compare cross-border lenders across our network of 12 lenders to find the best USD-denominated mortgage rate and terms for your retirement home purchase.
+• We compare 12 cross-border lenders to find the best USD-denominated mortgage rates and terms.

-• We guide you through the fideicomiso trust setup with established Mexican banks, helping coordinate the paperwork and communication.
+• We guide you through the fideicomiso trust setup with established Mexican banks.

-• We connect you with vetted notarios and real estate lawyers who specialize in foreign buyer transactions in your target retirement community.
+• We connect you with vetted notarios and lawyers specialized in foreign transactions.

-• We connect you with healthcare advisors, insurance providers, and expat community resources in your chosen destination.
+• We connect you with healthcare advisors and expat community resources.

-• We guide you through the Mexican closing process step by step, explaining every document and ensuring nothing is missed.
+• We guide you through the Mexican closing process step by step.

-• Post-purchase, we connect you with property management companies, cross-border tax advisors, and estate planning professionals to protect your retirement investment.
+• Post-purchase, we connect you with property managers, tax advisors, and estate planners.

 FAQ